 Progress has been made

-While infant mortality has decreased over recent years, it remains among the highest in the world.
+Child mortality rates have declined in recent years, but remain among the highest in the world.1

-Mali has recently adopted an action plan on how to meet its international climate commitments.
+Mali has adopted an action plan on how to meet international climate commitments.

-Although civil society organisations are allowed to operate relatively freely, any progress is fragile and several high-profile arrests of civil society actors have recently been noted.
+Civil society organisations are allowed to operate relatively freely, but progress is fragile and recently there have been several high-profile arrests of persons involved in civil society stakeholders.